PRECIOUS-Gold flat ahead of Fed outcome, lower oil prices lift risky bets

 By Karthika Suresh Namboothiri

-Sept 18 (Reuters) - Gold traded little changed on Wednesday as investors waited for cues on the U.S. central bank’s stance on monetary easing while a drop in crude oil prices dented demand for safe-haven bullion.
+Sept 18 (Reuters) - Gold prices were little changed on Wednesday amid cautious mood as investors awaited cues on the U.S. central bank’s stance on monetary easing, while a drop in crude prices dented demand for safe-haven bullion.

-Saudi Arabia sought to reassure markets after the attack on Saturday halved its crude oil output, saying full production would be restored by the month’s end.
+Saudi Arabia sought to reassure markets after the attack on Saturday halved its oil output, saying that full production would be restored by month’s end.

 A risk-on sentiment in the market affects demand for bullion, often seen as an alternative investment during times of political and financial uncertainty.